The Collegio Carlo Alberto

 The Collegio’s diverse and interdisciplinary research activities are presented in detail in the RESEARCH pages.
 The PEOPLE pages present the scholars engaged in the Collegio’s activities either as full-time employees, as fellows and affiliates (faculty of Italian universities who spend part of their time at the Collegio), or as visiting scholars.
 The Collegio is associated with a number of Research Networks which focus on some topics within the scope of the Collegio’s research areas.

 The Collegio’s educational activities are detailed in the EDUCATION pages.
 At the undergraduate level, we organize the "Allievi" Honors Program, open to students of the University and the Politecnico of Torino, which aims to greatly deepen their knowledge and understanding of Economics and its investigative tools.
-At the graduate level, we organize four Master’s degree programs: in Economics, in Finance, in Insurance and Risk Management and the new program in Public Policy and Social Change (the latter three in collaboration with the University of Torino).
+At the graduate level, we organize five Master’s degree programs: in Economics, in Economics and Complexity, in Finance, in Insurance and Risk Management and the program in Public Policy and Social Change (the latter three in collaboration with the University of Torino).
 The Collegio also hosts and supports two Doctoral Programs of the University of Torino.

 Straddling the research and education endeavors are the Collegio's scientific communication activities detailed in the EVENTS pages.
 Some events, particularly the Collegio Aperto lectures, are addressed to the general public.
 Other, like our Distinguished Scientific Lectures, are addressed to a broad audience of social scientists, students and practitioners.
 Finally, our seminars and conferences are geared toward an audience of academics and students in specific disciplines.
 Since 2006 the Collegio has hosted hundreds of prominent speakers, including Nobel laureates, leaders of financial institutions, authors and entrepreneurs.